Elena’s Story: Surviving on ODSP

-Imagine having a successful, well-paying career that provides you with a comfortable lifestyle – your rent is always covered and the increasing cost of groceries may pinch, but you never worry about where your next meal will come from.
-Suddenly, your compounding medical issues, once manageable, worsen, leaving you with little mobility and unable to work.
+Imagine having a successful, well-paying career that provides you with a comfortable lifestyle – your rent is always covered, and the rising cost of groceries may pinch, but you never worry about where your next meal will come from.
+Suddenly, compounding medical issues that were once manageable worsen, leaving you with little mobility and unable to work.
 Your income is now zero.

-Elena, like many of Daily Bread Food Bank clients, found herself in that very situation when complications related to her health forced her to shut down her sales agency.
-Today, Elena survives on the limited income she receives through the Ontario Disability Support Program (ODSP).
-The maximum payment for an individual on ODSP is a meager $1,228 per month or $14,736 annually.
+Elena, a Daily Bread Food Bank client, found herself in this extremely difficult situation.
+Health complications forced her to shut down her sales agency, and today Elena survives on the limited income she receives from the Ontario Disability Support Program (ODSP)…and support from her local food bank.

-“I don’t know how I would survive without the food bank, especially with the rising cost of groceries.” says Elena.
-“I need to eat heathy because of my health issues and produce in the grocery stores is getting so expensive.
-At the food bank, I can get all my fruit and vegetables and even some protein like meat and lentils – they have a good selection.”
+“I don’t know how I would survive without the food bank, especially with the rising cost of groceries,” says Elena.
+“I need a balanced diet to help with my health issues, at the food bank I can get fruits and vegetables and even some protein like meat and lentils – they have a good selection.”

 According to the Who’s Hungry 2022 report, 44% of food bank clients, like Elena, reported having a disability or health condition, and 22% reported ODSP as their primary source of income.
 Currently in Ontario, the maximum ODSP rate for a single individual is $1,228 per month and $733 for Ontario Works (OW) – well below Toronto’s official poverty line of $2,060 per month.
 Individuals relying on social assistance are living in deep poverty and do not have the basics needed to live a dignified life.